-I BELIEVE in aesthetic and meta-cognitive development through music education.
+While I acknowledge the Aesthetic impulses in a concept, or cognitively based approach to music education, I believe that musical learning functions best through a combination of doing, and naming.
+As students grow in their applicative musicianship, educators must name the techniques, identify the processes, and clearly reveal the epistemological structure of the embedded knowledge present in performance.
 Music education develops not only an awareness and understanding of how we think, feel, process, make critical decisions, evaluate, differentiate, interpret, and create, but also develops the ability to actualize these skill sets to our best ability.
 The music student is then knowledgeable about and accountable to how they think, feel, etc. Students are reflective of and partners to their own learning.
-I address meta-cognitive/aesthetic education through the three domain areas of affective, kinesthetic, and cognitive learning with a scientific and universalist approach.

 The most effective student learning begins experientially.
 Generally, students of most ages will characterize a concept through action first.
 This is followed by a visual understanding, or iconic representation, and finally through cognition or symbolic understanding.
 It only becomes technique or habit after the cognitive step.
 Music, participation in an ensemble, listening to or creating music, working in small and large groups, and witnessing musical events provides for rich learning experiences.